schgressive/ionic-beacon/README.md

 ### Beacon configuration

 This code is not for beacon configuration.
-To configure the beacons, you'll need specific software (for instance: iBKS Config Tool app - iOS or Android).
+To configure the beacons, you'll need specific software (for instance: iBKS Config Tool app for iOS or Android).
 Check with your beacon provider how to properly make the configuration.

 ### Ionic View App Not Supported